ElectronicBabylonianLiterature/infrastructure/README.md

 ## Backup copies

 6 daily backup images of the servers are made, at 02:20, 06:20, 10:20, 14:20, 18:20 and 22:20 hrs.
 The images are kept for 14 days.
 The images can be restored by the LRZ on short notice by opening a ticket on their [Service Desk](https://servicedesk.lrz.de/).
-If it is necessary to restore an, the images of all nodes of the Replica Set should be restored, not just one of the nodes, as otherwise they will be out of sync.
+If it is necessary to restore a backup copy, the images of all nodes of the Replica Set should be restored, not just one of the nodes, as otherwise they will be out of sync.

 ## LRZ Server Setup